HTTP vs HTTPS

 You might have noticed some sites have an “S” at the end of the HTTP (as in https://).
 What does this mean as a site visitor?
+What is the difference between http and https?
 What does this mean for business owners?

 Simply put, more security.
 Whether you’re paying a bill online or logging into an account, when you see https (or SSL) you know your connection to this site is encrypted so hackers can’t access your data.